This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 As it stands today, there are likely 1000's of different strains of Cannabis and more being bred as I type.
 And of course there are similarities.
-I mean, they don't call it purple for no good reason.
-The problem however, is that we do indeed ingest with our eyes first.
+I mean, they don't call it purple for no reason.
+The problem, however, is that we do indeed ingest with our eyes first.

 Much of our legal Cannabis is getting visually profiled.
-Patients open up the bottle --a new experience for many who are used to the Ziploc entry method --and immediately make a judgment.
+Patients open up the bottle - a new experience for many who are used to the Ziploc entry method - and immediately make a judgment.
 Those poor little buds have had a long trip!
 Let them freshen' up a bit!
 They were jostling around in their plastic jars for hours trying to get to you, the least you can do is try them!
 But no, some judge by looks and deem them of lesser value.
-Even after ingesting, those bad looks remain in their memory effecting their opinion of the strain and the hand that grew it.
+Even after ingesting, those bad looks remain in their memory, affecting their opinion of the strain and the hand that grew it.

 Comments will be approved before showing up.